jfrog/artifactory-docker-examples/docker-compose/README.md

 Artifactory can run with other databases.
 For more details on supported databases and how to set them up for use with Artifactory, please refer to [Changing the Database](https://www.jfrog.com/confluence/display/RTF/Changing+the+Database) in the JFrog Artifactory Use Guide.

 ---
-### Examples
+# Docker Compose Examples
 Below is a list of included examples.
 You are welcome to contribute.

-**IMPORTANT:** The files under the `files` directory included in this repository are for example purposes only and should NOT be used for any production deployments!
+**IMPORTANT:** This is an example setup purposes only and should NOT be used for any production deployments!

 ---
 ## Artifactory Pro